thanhtungvudata/thanhtungvudata.github.io/_posts/2025-01-07-AB-testing.md

 🧮 Step 4: Z-Statistic Under $$H_0$$

-The z-score tells us how far the difference of the observed conversion rates we see is from zero, using standard error as the unit, (under $$H_0$$):
+The z-score tells us how far the difference of the observed conversion rates we see is from zero, using standard error as the unit, assuming that $$H_0$$ is true:

 $$z = \frac{\hat{p}_B - \hat{p}_A}{\text{SE}}$$

-This formula tells us: How many standard errors apart the observed difference of conversion rates between Group B and Group A is, compared to the null hypothesis which assumes there's no real difference.

 So,
 - If $$z$$ is close to 0, the observed difference is what we'd expect from random chance